tosdr/paperwork/finances/finance-2016-q4.md

 * kept safe by Hugo: 5133.69
 * kept safe by Michiel: -185.95
-* kept safe by Jimm: 0
+* kept safe by Chris: 0
 * kept safe by Pierre: -60
 * kept safe by paypal (buro@tosdr.org): 240